 Safety Considerations During Operation

-- If the forklift emits sparks or flames from the exhaust system
+- The forklift emitting sparks or flames from the exhaust

-- If the temperature of any part of the forklift exceeds its normal operating temperature
+- Any part of the forklift exceeding its normal operating temperature

 Long-Term Forklift Truck Maintenance Checks

-In addition to conducting daily inspections, you also want to make sure you properly maintain your forklift over time.
-Some issues can arise as a result of regular wear and use.
+In addition to checking the forklift daily, you should properly maintain your forklift over time because issues may arise as a result of regular wear and use.

 Manufacturers recommend the following longer-term maintenance checks for new forklifts: